junxit/us-congress-bills-111/metadata.md

 - 2009-02-26 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S2575)
 - 2009-02-26 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S2574-2575)
 - 2009-02-26 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S2574-2575)
+- 2009-02-27 — Message on Senate action sent to the House.
+- 2009-02-27 — Message on Senate action sent to the House.
+- 2009-03-02 — Received in the House.
+- 2009-03-02 — Referred to the House Committee on Transportation and Infrastructure.